dschnelldavis/angular2-json-schema-form/README.md

 #### Data-only mode

-An experimental feature will also create a form entirely from a JSON object—with no schema—like so:
+Angular JSON Schema Form can also create a form entirely from a JSON object—with no schema—like so:

 ```javascript
 exampleJsonObject = {